mindsandthings/Obsidian_Repo/1. Projects/productivity/Keyboard shortcuts to review.md

 https://www.alfredapp.com/help/workflows/advanced/placeholders/#date-time

 # Obsidian
+[italicized have been added to Anki]
-Cmd-w to close active pane
+*Cmd-w to close active pane
 Cmd-r to close all other panes
 Ctrl-f to copy file path
 Cmd-n to create new note
 Cmd-shift-n to create note in new pane

-Cycle bullet/checkbox
-Cmd-d to delete paragraph
+Ctrl-Cmd-T to create new table of contents for a note Cmd-d to delete paragraph
 F2 to edit file title
 Cmd-M to move file to another folder
-Cmd-shift-M to reveal active file in navigation Cmd-shift-E to show file explorer
+Cmd-shift-M to reveal active file in navigation*ve file in navigation Cmd-shift-E to show file explorer
 Cmd-shift-left: focus left pane
 Cmd-shift-right: focus right pane